Keerthanabalaje/Web-development/Hypertext.md

 10. ls -u
     - to display last acces along with l
     - to sort content of directory along with t
 11. ls -F - append with "/" like symbols before directory
+    - / for directory
+    - * for executable files
+    - @ fro link files
+    - nothing for normal files